 Many fathead dough recipes call for an egg, but mine doesn’t.
 Why no egg, you might wonder?
 That is a question I get pretty often.
 When adding an egg to fathead dough you are mixing an uncooked egg with hot melted mozzarella cheese.
 While it is possible to do this quickly enough that the egg doesn’t cook itself, that can be tricky, and doesn’t always work.

 I tried several times and ended up with small little chunks of scrambled eggs in the dough.
 Yuck.
 I want to provide recipes that are easy and straightforward.
 I find that without an egg you can still achieve a nice crispy crust that is easy to work with.

 There are many different variations out there, but all of them contain mozzarella cheese and either almond flour or coconut flour.
 When the mozzarella is melted and combined with a low-carb flour, a soft dough begins to form.
 I know it sounds crazy, but it works really well as a keto substitute!

 My recipe calls for:

 - shredded mozzarella cheese

 - ground flax meal

-- In a microwave proof mixing bowl combine the shredded mozzarella and cream cheese and heat in 30 second increments until completely melted.
+- In a microwave-safe bowl, combine the shredded mozzarella and cream cheese and heat until completely melted.